 - It has a small head, so every tooth can be brushed individually.

 - It has oscillation and pulsation movements so you don’t need to move with it like with the manual.
 Just allow the brush to remove the plaque by holding it for four seconds on each surface.

 - It removes more plaque compering with the manual as the frequency of the movements is higher.

 If the brushing is done properly you will have smooth, shiny teeth and that gorgeous smile nobody can resist.

-That is why would like to encourage you to visit your hygienist and ask her for gum and teeth assessment.
-She will help you to choose proper brush and will demonstrate the brushing technique the best for you.
+That is why would like to encourage you to visit your hygienist and ask for a gum and teeth assessment.
+Your dental hygienists will help you choose a proper brush and will demonstrate the brushing technique the best for you.

 In today’s age, it is crucial to develop and maintain good oral hygiene, and visit your hygienist for a cleaning twice a year.
 Have you booked your 6-month dental appointment yet?